camaraproject/Commonalities/documentation/API-design-guidelines.md

         default: http://localhost:9091
         description: API root, defined by the service provider, e.g. `api.example.com` or `api.example.com/somepath`
 ```
-If more than one server object instances are listed, each `servers[*].url` property must have the same string for the `api-name` and `api-version` in respective instance.
+If more than one server object instance is listed, the `servers[*].url` property of each instance must have the same string for the `api-name` and `api-version`'.

 ### 11.2 Published Routes